-Our website has useful information on a range of conditions and topics, and explains the work we do to ensure the voice of patients with primary and secondary immunodeficiency is heard.
-If we can be of any help, please email us or call on the number above, where you can leave a message.
+Our website www.piduk.org provides useful information on a range of conditions and topics and explains the work we do to ensure the voice of PID patients is heard.

+Please contact us at hello@piduk.org or 0800 987 8986 where you can leave a message.